meteorhacks/meteor-ssr/README.md

   return "Arunoda Susiripala";
 };
 ```
-You can also define you templates on the `/private` directry and compile them as shown below.
+You can also define you templates in the `/private` directry and compile them as shown below.

 ```js
 SSR.compileTemplate('title', Assets.getText('title.html'));
 ```

-## What can we do with SSR
+## What Can Be Done With SSR

-Still, we can do a lot of stuff with SSR.
-Since, this is full Blaze on the server, you can have sub-templates, dynamic templates and all the Blaze's awesome features.
-These are the few things you can do with SSR.
+Since this is the full Blaze API on the server, you can have sub-templates, dynamic templates, and all of Blaze's awesome features.
+These are the few things you can do with SSR:

-* Render HTML pages for SEO bots
+* Render HTML pages for SEO bots.
-* Render HTML pages for some of your routes (you may need to serve html yourself)
+* Render HTML pages for some of your routes (you may need to serve HTML yourself).
-* Build SEO aware static sites
+* Build SEO aware static sites.
-* Handy email templates with Blaze
+* Handle email templates with Blaze.

-## Wow, How you did this
+## Wow, How Did You Do This?!

-Actually, most of the stuff has been already done by Meteor, so kudos to Meteor team.
+Actually, most of this stuff had already been done by Meteor, so kudos to the Meteor team.

 * This package loads all your exisitng client side templates on the server side.
-* This also, adds some patches to Blaze.
+* This also adds some patches to Blaze.
-* Finally, this package comes with a clean and nice API to render templates.
+* Finally, this package comes with a nice and clean API to render templates.